24-04-2026

 A major infrastructure project that is expected to radically transform the daily lives and quality of life of Palodia residents is entering the implementation phase.
-The Limassol District Local Government Organisation is commencing the construction of the Sewerage and Stormwater Drainage System, marking a new era of development, modernization, and environmental protection for the community.
+The Limassol District Local Government Organisation has commenced the construction of the Sewerage and Stormwater Drainage System, marking a new era of development, modernization, and environmental protection for the community.

 Key Project Features